 We all need to make a living, no doubt about that, but let's dig a little bit deeper.

 Our Krav Maga will be a reflection of our goals.

 Do you want to know what your Krav Maga will look like?

-I know many American instructors who have added Krav Maga to their program because..."adding a popular style will bring in more bodies, more students, more money."
-Many traditional Karate dojos have added Krav Maga as a "side program" simply because it is the latest fad. (those who have added it in order to provide simple, realistic, self-defense;a blessing on your head).
+I know many American instructors who added Krav Maga to their martial arts program because... "adding a popular style will bring in more bodies, more students, more money".
+Many traditional dojos have added Krav Maga as a "side program" (after doing one of those American style weekend certification courses) simply because it is the latest fad. (those who have added it in order to provide simple, realistic, effective self-defense: a blessing on your heads).

 Whatever brings in money.

 But that is not us, that is not me.